laninsky/UCE_processing_steps/README.md

 phyluce_align_remove_locus_name_from_nexus_lines --alignments incomplete_mafft_nexus --output incomplete_mafft_fasta_no_locus_names --cores 12 --output-format fasta --log-path logs
 ```

-#Gblocks on aligned data (script will not work on nexus file input, even if you specify input-format nexus
+#Gblocks on aligned data (script will not work on nexus file input, even if you specify input-format nexus.
+You want to run this before adding missing data designators or it will attempt to implement it across the entire dataset, even across taxa the locus is not found in)
 ```
 phyluce_align_get_gblocks_trimmed_alignments_from_untrimmed --alignments incomplete_mafft_fasta_no_locus_names --output incomplete_mafft_gblocks --output-format nexus --b2 0.5 --log-path logs --cores 10
 ```